 “No,” Aixa said.
 “She killed herself--I don’t know why, but I didn’t--”

 “Is that true, Aixa Man-Slayer?”
 Ozy asked.
-“Who did you kill to survive then?”
+“Then who did you kill to survive?”

 Aixa didn’t answer.

 Ozymandias lauged.
 “So tense!
-So reluctant!
-So ashamed!
+So reluctant and ashamed!
 Do you hate that ‘Man-Slayer’ is our meaning for your name?
 In your tongue, it means something beautiful, no doubt, but we mythics value honesty above all.
 Whatever your name meant, it was a lie.”